Alto.io lets devs build blockchain items for games on Hedera Hashgraph

 The idea is to create a self-sustaining ecosystem built around the blockchain’s item-first economy that is fair and mutually beneficial for everyone.

-“Alto.io is helping reduce the barriers to entry for game developers, by allowing them to quickly and easily build on top of the industry’s leading distributed ledger platforms”, said Edgar Seah, head of the Asia Pacific region for Hedera Hashgraph, in a statement.
-“We are pleased that they have chosen to integrate support for the Hedera Hashgraph platform into their tools, creating an ecosystem where cryptoitems can be interoperable across multiple game worlds, benefitting both developers and gamers.”
+“Alto.io is helping reduce the barriers to entry for game developers by allowing them to quickly and easily build on top of the industry’s leading distributed ledger platforms”, said Edgar Seah, head of the Asia Pacific region for Hedera Hashgraph, in a statement.
+“We are pleased that they have chosen to integrate support for the Hedera Hashgraph platform into their tools, creating an ecosystem where cryptoitems can be interoperable across multiple game worlds, benefiting both developers and gamers.”

 Alto.io was founded in Singapore and Toronto in February 2018 as a spinout from Altitude Games.
 It has 12 employees.